Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 - Chooses and uses appropriate technology to solve problems in a range of contexts (ME12-6)
 - Evaluates and justifies conclusions, communicating a position clearly in appropriate mathematical forms (ME12-7)
 ##### Subtopic Focus:
-The principle focus of this subtopic is to explore and to
+The principle focus of this subtopic is to explore and to develop the use of the technique of proof by mathematical induction to prove results.
+Students are introducted to mathematical induction for a range of applications so that they have tmie to develop confidence in its use

 #### ME-T3 Trigonometric Equations
 #### ME-C2 Further Calculus Skills